 Even more peculiar, Canggu has “shortcuts” that are actually traps.
 They’re narrow roads sliced through rice terraces meant to lure unsuspecting drivers to their doom.
 These shortcuts appear as logical routes on Google Maps.
 But once you enter the dusty maw, there is no escape.
 I sat roasting in the afternoon sun during hopelessly irreparable situations.
 Two cars often meet head to head in the narrow shortcut.
 Reversing isn’t an option, so all sit for hours.
 They may still be sitting there now, for all I know.

-Unlike Canggu, Ubud actually has sidewalks.
-Walking them requires a good travel-insurance policy.
+Unlike Canggu, Ubud actually has sidewalks, but walking them requires a good travel-insurance policy.
 The broken tiles and hidden holes take a toll on tourist’ limbs.
 I saw dozens of people limping around town with bandaged arms and legs.
 Carnage was everywhere.
 The few on crutches I asked had fallen victim to these tourist traps hidden on dark sidewalks.
 I have to wonder if the nurses in clinics aren’t secretly gathering to bust up sidewalks with sledgehammers at night.
 It’s good for business.

 The Problem With Canggu